tomcon/london-vuejs-3-talk/readme.md

 ## Real-time results board
 Currently held in a private repo.
 Code snippets may follow if permission is given by ReportLab

-## Support and Feedback

-Feel free to send any questions by email:
-`tomconlonuk at gmail.com`

-Thanks & hope it was useful,
-Tom